Booking TRACY GRAMMER

 Tracy Grammer is one of the most beloved acts in contemporary folk music.
-Called "one of the finest pure musicians anywhere in folkdom," (Boston Globe), she has performed in solo, duo, trio, and band configurations on coffeehouse, theater, and festival stages since 1997.
+Called "one of the finest pure musicians anywhere in folkdom," (Boston Globe), she has performed on coffeehouse, theater, and festival stages since 1997, and has been a guest on Mountain Stage, World Cafe, River City Folk, SiriusXM Radio, and Folk Alley.
 With pristine fingerstyle guitar, percussive strums, dynamic vocals, and incantatory narratives, Tracy delivers a polished, personal show notable for its melodies, meaningful content, and engaging, authentic delivery.
 It's often the case at the end of the show that audiences can't decide which moved them more -- the songs, or the stories behind them.

 Tracy's journey in music has been marked by both tragedy and triumph.
-In 2002, then-duo partner and songwriter Dave Carter died mid-tour.
-The duo, heralded as "the new voice of folk music" by the Associated Press, was riding high on the success of their third album, DRUM HAT BUDDHA, and had just toured with Joan Baez as her featured artists and bandmates.
+In 2002, then-duo partner and songwriter Dave Carter died suddenly while on tour.
+Their duo, heralded as "the new voice of folk music" by the Associated Press, was riding high on the success of their third album, DRUM HAT BUDDHA, and had just finished a five-week bus tour with Joan Baez as her featured artists and bandmates.
 Tracy's determination and grace in the wake of tremendous loss, and her transparency as she gained her footing as a solo artist, have earned her a devoted, lifelong following.
 Her concerts are nothing less than a celebration of courage, bravery, and love, as she continues to fold the songs of her late partner in with her own originals.
 As one fan puts it, "With Tracy, it's not just about the music -- it's a soul journey."

 In addition to performing internationally, Tracy has judged Kerrville New Folk, served as a Folk Alliance panelist and mentor, led songwriting workshops, hosted the Dave Carter Memorial Writer's Round-up for eight years, taught choral music at private high schools in Massachusetts, and delivered the keynote at Cape May Singer-Songwriter Weekend.
 She has toured as bandmate and opening act for Joan Baez, performed with Hugh Masekela and Odetta as part of New York State's Songs of the Spirit Tour, and recorded with Mary Chapin Carpenter.
 She is the only performer invited to play the Falcon Ridge Folk Festival 13 years in a row and promoters everywhere agree: the photos don't do her justice.